 What transactional in-app messages can do for your business

-One way to increase your mobile conversion is through transactional in-app messages that guide a customer toward a purchase.
+One way to increase your mobile conversion rate is by sending transactional in-app messages that guide customers toward a purchase.
 By providing an opportunity to engage with your business, you’re allowing for a customer relationship to start taking place.

 What are transactional messages?